itsmiir/qpy/doc/quick-start.md

 ArithmeticError: Incompatible units: Jkg⁻¹K⁻¹ and Jkg⁻¹
 ```
 whoa! we get an error because those units aren't the same. the same thing will happen if you try to add quantities with incompatible units.

+---
+for a full list of features, please see the [readme](../README.md).